 - Toss-in red and green peppers.
 Cook for 2 minutes.

 - Pour the egg mixture.

-- Throw back in the bacon.
+- Toss back in the bacon.
 Add green onions and parsley flakes.
 Mix well.

 - Cook until no more liquid egg remains.
 It is best when eggs stick to each other.

 - Let it cool down while preparing the crescent roll.